UCL/research-computing-with-cpp/02cpp1/standard_library.md

 ## Containers

-Containers are an important part of the C++ standard library; these allow us to keep collections of objects such as lists (`vector`, `array`), sets (`set`), or maps (`map`, `unordered_map`) of key-value pairs, among others.
+Containers are an important part of the C++ standard library; these allow us to keep collections of objects such as lists (`vector`, `array`), sets (`set`), or maps of key-value pairs (`map`, `unordered_map`), among others.
 These are some of the most common classes that you will use in C++ programming, so it is a good idea to familiarise yourself with them.
 We'll discuss `vector` as an example here, but see the section "Using C++ Documentation" for more information on how to learn about the other kinds of containers.

-### Vector
+## Vector

 The vector class is defined in the `<vector>` header.
-It is used when you want to keep a list of elements.
+It is used when you want to keep an ordered list of elements.

+### Declaring a Vector:

 ```cpp
 #include <vector>